American Indian Arts Marketplace

 Join us for Marketplace Weekend: November 8 and 9, 2014!

 The American Indian Arts Marketplace is a weekend celebration of Native American arts and culture at the Autry.
-The largest Native American arts fair in Southern California, this high-end marketplace features over 180 Native American artists who represent more than 40 tribes.
+The largest Native American arts fair in Southern California, this high-end marketplace features 200 Native American artists who represent more than 40 tribes.
 The weekend will also include performances, children’s activities, informative talks and demonstrations, and the annual short play festival from Native Voices, the Autry’s resident theatre company.

 - sculptures and pottery